15 Affordable Conversational Spanish Courses for Social Butterflies

-Themes covered include greetings and introductions, looking for an apartment, sightseeing and much more.
+The topics covered include greetings and introductions, looking for an apartment, sightseeing and much more.
 The course also teaches important language lessons, like gender, common vocabulary and verb conjugations.

-One Month Spanish is intended to help learners improve not only their conversational skills, but also their confidence in speaking and understanding Spanish.
+One Month Spanish is intended to help learners improve not only their conversational skills but also their confidence in speaking and understanding Spanish.

-University of Phoenix, which is well-known for its online classes, offers this beginner-level, five-week-long conversational Spanish course.
+The University of Phoenix, which is well-known for its online classes, offers this beginner-level, five-week-long conversational Spanish course.

 The course teaches vocabulary, grammar and culture, but the main focus is “meaningful use” of the language and effective communication in Spanish.